 There are a couple of interesting things to do in Bayahibe, all-inclusive resorts are usually a bit cheaper and two of the most beautiful islands in the Dominican Republic are right next to the little town close to La Romana – doesn’t this sound interesting?
-This Bayahibe Travel Guide explains to you all the differences to Punta Cana and shows you what to do and where to stay in Bayahibe, among much other helpful information.
+This Bayahibe Vacation and Travel Guide explains to you all the differences to Punta Cana and shows you what to do and where to stay in Bayahibe, among much other helpful information.

 - Bayahibe vs. Punta Cana: the numbers

 - Where is Bayahibe?

 - Why should you visit Bayahibe?

 - Airport transfers to Bayahibe (from Punta Cana and Santo Domingo)

 - All-Inclusive Resorts in Bayahibe

 - Accommodation in Bayahibe